ictinnovations/ictcrm/README.md

 ## ICTCRM

-ICTCRM is an  ERP & CRM modern software package to manage your organization's daily buisness activity  for small, medium and large companies .
+ICTCRM is an  ERP & CRM modern software package to manage your organization's daily buisness activity  for small, medium and large companies . manage your  telamarketing campaigns either through sms, voice, email or fax .
 It is open source application written in php  and uses  ICTCore at backend for its communications needs .

-ICTCRM  has been developed by ICT Innovations http://www.ictinnovations.com using open source Dolibarr ERP & CRM software https://github.com/Dolibarr/dolibarr and open source unified communications framework ICTCore http://www.ictcore.org .  we have enhanced  its functionality  by  adding  computer telephony integeration (CTI ) functionality and features  by integerating  this  modern CRM and ERP solution with unified communications platform  ICTCore http://www.ictcore.org  .
+ICTCRM  has been developed by ICT Innovations http://www.ictinnovations.com using open source Dolibarr ver 10.0.0 which is known open sourxe ERP & CRM software https://github.com/Dolibarr/dolibarr and open source unified communications framework ICTCore http://www.ictcore.org .  we have enhanced  its functionality  by  adding  computer telephony integeration (CTI ) functionality by adding  both indiviudal as well as mass communications capability either through sms, voice , email or fax based technologies  by integerating  this  modern CRM and ERP solution with unified communications platform  ICTCore http://www.ictcore.org  .

 ## ICTCore